 The Guidance Office at Hudson serves many roles.
-Students are introduced to the Guidance Office in Grade 9, through a series of workshops, focussed on developing leadership qualities in students.
+Students are introduced to the Guidance Office in Grade 9, through workshops focussed on developing leadership qualities in students.
 The Grade 9 group meets once a month with a Guidance Counsellor to discuss various aspects of self-direction, teamwork, future-planning and other issues relevant to being an upper school student.

-The Guidance Office continues to work with each student throughout their four years of high school, and is available for academic, social, and emotional support.
-To assist our students academically, the Guidance Office initiates one-on-one meetings with them in order to assist with course selection.
-Guidance will also create a Personal Education Plan that suits each individual student’s personal interests and needs while also preparing them to reach their post-secondary goals.
-The course selection process is dynamic, and each Personal Education Plan is re-evaluated regularly to reflect any new interests and academic or career goals as they evolve.
-Students are also introduced to the MyBlueprint program, which also helps them to make informed decisions about course selections and career paths.
+The Guidance Office works with each student throughout their four years of high school, for academic, social, and emotional support.
+Academically, the Guidance Office initiates one-on-one meetings with them in order to assist with course selection.
+Guidance will also create a Personal Education Plan (PEP) matched to each student’s personal interests and needs while also preparing them to reach their post-secondary goals.
+The course selection process is dynamic, and with the PEP re-evaluated regularly to reflect new interests and academic or career goals as they evolve.
+Students are also introduced to the MyBlueprint program, which helps them to make informed decisions about course selections and career paths.
 Socially and emotionally, the Guidance Office door is also always open for students, even for just a friendly chat!

 Additionally, the Guidance Office works closely with teachers to ensure that there is timely and effective communication with parents regarding their daughter/son’s progress at Hudson.